Scott Yenor: 2021 National Conservatism Conference speech

+Hundreds of people demonstrated at Boise State in December 2021.
+A Change.org petition asking the university to review Yenor's lectures, public statements and grading under Title IX gathered close to 8,000 signatures; Provost John Buckwalter recommended that Tromp disregard it.
+Emails obtained by Idaho Education News through a public records request showed that former Idaho House Speaker Bruce Newcomb, who had previously worked as the university's legislative lobbyist, suggested that Boise State consider a "termination strategy", and that at least one alumnus asked to be removed from university fundraising lists over the remarks.

+Seven days after the speech, Boise State charged Yenor with six civil rights violations, among them an allegation that he had graded female students lower than male students on the basis of sex.
+Writing in Law & Liberty in June 2022, Yenor said the charges were "spurious", said they had been resolved in his favor.
+Boise State declined to comment on the proceeding or on whether it had investigated his grading practices, citing personnel-record exemptions in response to a public records request.

+In 2024, the Southwest Idaho chapter of the National Organization for Women organized a protest outside a Boise State event, hosted by the campus chapter of Turning Point USA, at which Yenor spoke on what he termed "compulsory feminism".
+Chapter president Cindy Thorngren said the group disagreed with the position that feminism was harmful to society.

+Yenor has stated the his belief that the Civil Rights Act of 1964 as an obstacle to society, as it mandates equal treatment of men and women, which he is against.

+Yenor published a paper with the Heritage Foundation in July 2026 arguing for sports to be exempted from Title IX and for competitive women's sports to be replaced with "cheerleading, dance, yoga, hiking clubs, recreational intramurals, and other athletic opportunities more aligned with average female interests and tendencies."

+Idaho higher education

 Yenor has criticized social justice programs at Idaho universities, including his own Boise State.
 He has written white papers against the programs in conjunction with the Idaho Freedom Foundation, a conservative think tank.
 In 2021 he was selected by Idaho's then-Lieutenant Governor Janice McGeachin to serve on a task force aimed at finding evidence of indoctrination in primary, secondary, and higher education.
 While on sabbatical in January 2023, Yenor was invited by a conservative group to speak at Eagle High School.
 An article in the Idaho Statesman described how dozens of students jeered at him and walked out during his speech.

 Yenor anonymously founded the far-right website Action Idaho in 2021.
 The platform published commentary critical of Idaho Republicans deemed insufficiently right-wing and hateful disinformation related to LGBTQ+ groups.
 Yenor received funding for the endeavor from Claremont Institute chairman Thomas Klingenstein.
 His authorship of the website was uncovered in 2024.